Krishnapal-rajput/WeatherNow/README.md

 Contributions are welcome!
 If you want to add new features, fix bugs, or improve the documentation, feel free to fork the repository, create a branch, and submit a pull request.

 ## License
-This project is open source and available under the MIT License[./LICENSE].
+This project is open source and available under the [MIT License](./LICENSE).